mwomack117/liri-node-app/README.md

 # liri-node-app
 **LIRI** (*_Language_ Interpretation and Recognition Interface*) will be a command line node app that takes in parameters and gives you back data.

+Link to view GIF of working app: https://gph.is/2OOCk37

 ##### Why is LIRI useful?
   * Let's user easily retrieve information about a movie they like.
   * Let's user search a song title and get back artist and album details.